From the American Bankers Association

 Save for the Unexpected and Beyond

 Pay yourself first.
-Saving is important; it ensures a comfortable future that can endure financial surprises.
+Saving is important; it ensures a healthy future that can endure financial surprises.
 No matter how old you are, it's never too late to begin saving.

 - Save at least 10 percent of your income for retirement.
 Enroll in a retirement plan or consider optimizing an established retirement plan.
 Contribute at least the maximum amount that your employer will match.